-Use the set storageArray command to change the cache block size, the cache flush start value, and the cache stop value.
+Use the set storageArray command to change the cache block size and the cache flush start value.
 The command has this form:

 '''

-set storageArray cacheBlockSize=cacheBlockSizeValue |
+set storageArray cacheBlockSize=cacheBlockSizeValue|

-cacheFlushStart=cacheFlushStartSize |
+cacheFlushStart=cacheFlushStartSize

-cacheFlushStop=cacheFlushStopSize

 '''

 You can enter one, two, or all three of the parameters on the command line.